Viessmann: Sports

 Viessmann is sponsor of various winter sports.
 In addition, various German athletes from winter sports are sponsored.
-In biathlon, the team includes Sven Fischer, Laura Dahlmeier, Denise Herrmann, Franziska Hildebrand, Benedikt Doll and Arnd Peiffer.
-The Nordic combined athletes Eric Frenzel and Johannes Rydzek are in the Viessmann team, as well as ski jumpers Katharina Althaus, Stephan Leyhe, Richard Freitag and Markus Eisenbichler and one of the greatest German talents Constantin Schmid.
-Since September 2017, the company has also been the official partner of the Panasonic Jaguar Racing Team in the FIA Formula E World Championship and, since 2019, regional partner of FC Bayern Munich in China and Hong Kong.
+In biathlon, the team includes Sven Fischer, Denise Herrmann, Benedikt Doll, and Uschi Disl.
+The Nordic combined athletes Julian Schmid and Johannes Rydzek are in the Viessmann team, as well as ski jumpers Katharina Schmid, Karl Geiger, and Constantin Schmid.
+Since 2018, the company has also been the regional partner of FC Bayern Munich in South East Asia.